 BuzzFeed’s distributed recruiting team was struggling to keep up with the high volume of applications they receive, sometimes over 1,000 per day.
 And while the number was high, the candidates weren’t always a good fit for the positions.
 As a result, BuzzFeed was looking for a solution that would do three things:

 Improve applicant quality

 Thoughtful job content can improve the quality of applicants who find and apply for jobs.

-Attracting higher quality candidate pools would reduce the cost and time spent sourcing candidates.
+Attracting higher quality candidate pools reduces cost and also time spent sourcing candidates.

-Improving female representation in candidate pools would increase the chances of hiring a female candidate.
+Improving female representation in candidate pools increases the chances of hiring a female candidate.

 BuzzFeed recruiters now collaborate on job descriptions using TapRecruit, with a goal of only posting jobs that score at least 85+.
-As a result, their jobs are not only attracting substantially more qualified applicants overall, but more women are applying for their engineering and data science positions.
-A hiring process that was once stressful and time-consuming is now quicker and easier.
+So far, their jobs are attracting substantially more qualified applicants overall.
+Also, more women are applying for their engineering and data science positions.
+A hiring process that was once stressful and time-consuming is now, consequently, quicker and easier.